Thursday

 January 1963 – Madam Natasha returns to Stark Industries and steals a new anti-gravity ray device.
 Iron Man foils her plan, but she escapes again.

 Natasha convinces her KGB superiors that she needs special resources to defeat a foe like Iron Man, and they agree to finance her plan to recruit one of the new breed of “super-villains.”
 While driving through New York City one evening, Natasha picks up a police broadcast concerning a masked archer who fled the scene of a jewel heist.
 Natasha comes upon the archer and helps him escape from the police.
-He is Clint Barton, who is starting his career as the costumed archer known as Hawkeye.
+He is Clint Barton, who is starting his career as the costumed adventurer known as Hawkeye.
 Taking him to the laboratory-equipped mansion provided by the KGB, Natasha helps him develop some high-tech trick arrows and convinces him to attack Iron Man.
 However, Natasha is wounded in the ensuing fight, forcing them to cut and run.
 Natasha soon recovers from her injuries and begins a torrid sexual relationship with Hawkeye, ensuring that he falls hopelessly under her spell.
 She convinces him that she is a rogue agent trying to maintain the balance of power between East and West and that Stark’s advanced weaponry can only upset that balance, plunging the world into nuclear war.
-He agrees to help her.
+Hawkeye agrees to help her in any way he can.

 Natasha sends Hawkeye to break into Stark Industries.
 While he is out, however, she is seized by Soviet agents and taken back to Russia.

 April 1963 – A desperate Black Widow returns to New York and tells Hawkeye a pack of lies, holds Stark employees Happy Hogan and Pepper Potts hostage, and draws Iron Man into battle again.
-Unfortunately, the Black Widow gets hurt and Hawkeye abandons the fight to rescue her.
+Unfortunately, Black Widow gets hurt and Hawkeye abandons the fight to rescue her.

-May 1963 – The Black Widow is gunned down by Soviet agents for her repeated failures to defeat Iron Man and steal secrets from Stark Industries.
+May 1963 – Black Widow is gunned down by Soviet agents for her repeated failures to defeat Iron Man and steal secrets from Stark Industries.
 Though she is badly wounded, Hawkeye rushes her to the hospital and she survives.

 June 1963 – Just as she’s about to be released from the hospital, Natasha is kidnapped by Red Chinese agents and taken to China, where she is brainwashed.
 For the first several weeks, Natasha is kept in chains, subjected to sleep deprivation and constant verbal abuse from her cellmates.
 Weakened by her stay in the hospital, her resistance soon begins to crumble.